Belgreen, Alabama: Today

 Belgreen is now known mostly for the basketball program at the high school, for which the girls' team won a 1A state championship in 2002.
 The size of Belgreen will be reduced somewhat after the planned addition of a four lane on Alabama Highway 24.
-The new lane of Highway 24 should cut through the area on the south side of Highway 24, opposite CJ's Gas and Grocery in the only four-way intersection of the town.
+The new lane of Highway 24 should cut through the area on the south side of Highway 24 in the only four-way intersection of the town.

 What keeps the community of Belgreen alive today is the school and the surrounding area.
 Belgreen High School received a new state-of-the-art building during the Summer of 2002, which regenerated interest in the area.
-Many business have tried to ride on the popularity of the school by opening grills or "burger joints" across the street from the school, but have always failed.
-The only business which has been successful is CJ's Gas and Grocery, which is more of a community gathering point than a gas station.
 Also near this condensed area are many well-attended churches, as well as a community fire department house.

-CJ's - Probably the most well-known, frequently referenced, and widely recognized location in Belgreen, CJ's Gas and Grocery is the central gathering place in the community.
-This small store and gas station is a familiar landmark to fishermen and hunters traveling to the Bear Creek area, and to persons on the road to Red Bay.

-The Firehall - Located in close proximity to CJ's, the firehall is home to the Belgreen Volunteer Fire Department.
+The Firehall - Located in close proximity, the firehall is home to the Belgreen Volunteer Fire Department.
 It also serves as a polling place during elections.

 The Underground Lake - Locals tell stories of an underground body of water.
 Supposedly it is located near Belgreen High School, but there are as many alleged locations as there are people who have supposedly visited the "lake."
 Purported locations of the "Underground Lake" are under Belgreen High School, "down the road from BHS," etc. The lake, however, is not a myth.
 People are merely confused as to its real location.
 It is located under the hill that the Belgreen Church of Christ sits on.
 It is known for a fact that the entrance is located on a separate, privately owned property.
 It is also said that fish with no eyes occupy the lake.